Olster/LinkedListReverse/README.md

-Linked List woth Reverse() function
+Linked List with Reverse() function
 ======

 Implementation of a linked list with function Reverse() that reverses the list.